jacobwcallahan/traffic-yolov11/README.md

 - Integrate with smart city APIs (like Google Maps or traffic sensors)

 ## Sample Videos
-- Two sample videos are provided in the folder titled "sample_video.mp4" and "car_traffic_video.mp4"
+- One sample video is provided in the folder titled "sample_video.mp4"

 # Implementing the model

 - Run the ML_Project_Inference_only.ipynb file
+- They use the weights "best.pt" which is obtained from training the model.
 - Change the variable "input_path" in the file, this is currently set to a sample video "sample_video.mp4"
 - This outputs a video with the model applied to it.
 It defaults to traffic_density_analysis_roi_cropped.mp4

-## Required
+-